Beaches in the Andamans

 Language Spoken

 The most widely spoken language on the islands is Bengali followed by Hindi, Tamil, Telugu and Malayalam.
-People are also aware of English language so communicating here is not a problem.
+People are also well-versed in English and hence, language is not an issue.

 4.5 2 votes